Barry Faulkner's US Racing Preview

 BET ON US RACING You can place single and some exotic bets with many of the following UK bookmakers: Bet365 | William Hill | Coral | Sky Bet | Paddy Power | Betfred | Ladbrokes | Unibet | Betfair | Tote

-Sign up to Ladbrokes, bet £5 and get £30 in free bets.
+Sign up to Coral, place a qualifying bet of £5 and get 1x £20 free bet

 Further terms and conditions may apply